 3.0 COURSE FEES

-1. Upon registration, the Centre will collect a one-time registration fee of $60.
+1. Upon registration of new students, the Centre will collect a one-time registration fee of $60.

 2. The Centre will collect the respective course fees prior to the commencement of the term, based on the number of billable lessons at the following rates: